-By 2015, a decrease in visitation would be expected given that the Memorial and the Memorial Center would no longer be "new" places of interest.
-In addition to the visitors to the Memorial and the Memorial Center, the Project Site as a whole would continue to maintain large numbers of visitors, at a rate well above what would be expected in the future without the Proposed Action under this scenario.
-This would result in enlivened streets and a more vivacious Project Site compared with the former WTC complex.
+By 2015, a decrease in visitation would be expected given that the Memorial and museum would no longer be "new" places of interest.
+In addition to the visitors to the Memorial and museum, the Project Site as a whole would continue to maintain large numbers of visitors, at a rate well above what would be expected in the future without the Proposed Action under this scenario.
+This would result in enlivened streets and a more vivacious Project Site, compared with the former WTC complex.